 Mars, 2013.
 The game uses the same gfx for a lot of the items so I had trouble telling stuff apart.
 Thought about drawing them some unique icons but there are hundreds to do.

 New client: The lost forest of Poyeen.
-Here you can find big trees which give decent EXP, and also the immense brown trees which will show up randomly and kill all of your stuff.
+Here you can find big trees which once gave decent early EXP, and also the immense brown trees which will show up randomly and kill all of your stuff if not careful.
 They drop green coins if you can manage to overcome their HP regeneration.
 Weak to fire, like most things in Poyeen.
-Certain days the EXP and coin drops are x1.5, as seen here.
+Certain days the EXP and coin drops are x1.5, as seen here, or even x2.
 This will multiply with other EXP modifiers which you have running.
-There's even an LGJ part which gives +30%, but it's costly to get.
+There's even an LGJ part which gives +30%, but it's hard to make.

 GUI, From top, left to right:

 During Yule 2011, I ran into this special reindeer.
-The portal lead to a place with a few Santa characters (one will upgrade the nice spear-yuletree).
-There are often special events happening during holidays.
+The portal leads to a place with a few Santa characters (one will upgrade the nice spear-yuletree).
+There are often seasonal/holiday events.

 Twinking plays an essential role in the game as it's played cooperatively (PvP is kept somewhat separately).
-Many items and parts can't be traded (R-rank), but there are some decent ones which can (C-Rank).
-Friends can help you clear the missions in the Mission Centers, and this unlocks the more powerful parts which are otherwise grayed out in stores.
+Many items and parts can't be traded (R-rank), but there are some decent ones which can be (C-Rank).
+Friends can help you clear the missions in the Mission Centers, and this unlocks some store items and gachas.
 EXP, Drops and C$ can be shared when in a party.

 Your four inactive robots generally gain 10% EXP from the active one, but you can take advantage of being able to swap parts around and design bots which are great just for leveling.
-To progress beyond L30 you need to use the Tuning Mist item on it, which will cost you 2,5 million C$ or 50Mt.
+To progress beyond L30 you need to use the Tuning Mist item on it, which will cost you a million C$ or 50Mt.
 To progress beyond L50, you'll need another type of tuning mist for L70.
 They look like lightsabre handles.
 There's a bot at the MC on Poyeen handing them out almost for free every now and then.

 The game itself is fairly straightforward.
 You can roam around and kill enemies, earning EXP, C$, ingredients and parts.
 Some enemies drop parts of their body which you can add to your own robots.
 There's a Mission Center where you (and maybe some friends) can complete various mini levels and earn rewards, and by completing all missions you increase in rank (the icon over your head, not the rank of the robot).
 PvP events can earn you some rewards as well.

-There's a sequel / offshoot called Cosmic Break which is more focused on mecha girls and PvP and not PvE.
+There's a sequel / offshoot called Cosmic Break, more focused on mecha girls and PvP and not PvE.